 This Woman’s Work: Essays on Music

-A collection for and about the women who kicked in doors, as pioneers of their craft or making politics central to their sound, offering a new way of thinking about the vast spectrum of women in music.
+A collection for and about the women musicians who kicked in doors, as pioneers of their craft or by making politics central to their sound, offering new ways of thinking about the vast spectrum of women in music.

 Black Market: An Insider’s Journey into the High-Stakes World of College Basketball

-From a former college basketball player and shoe rep for Nike, an insider's account into the dark underworld of college basketball exposes the corrupt and racist systems that exploit young athletes––and offers a new way forward.
+From a former college basketball player and shoe rep for Nike comes an insider’s account into the dark underworld of college basketball to expose the corrupt and racist systems that exploit young athletes.

 The Movement Made Us

-Both oral history and memoir, pivoting between the voices of a father and son, chronicling the story of the Civil Rights Movement of the 1960s and its living legacy embodied in Black Lives Matter.
+This oral history and memoir, pivoting between the voices of a father and son, chronicles the story of the civil rights movement of the 1960s and its living legacy embodied in Black Lives Matter.

 Black Girls Must Be Magic